Mjz86/c_colon/mcc.md

-( unlike c++ ,T&& cant bind to  const T&, but T& can bind to const T&&)

-T&&&:
+xvaluexpr T&:

-a dropping reference,  meaning that after the lifetime  of the `T&&&` the entity will be dropped.
+a dropping reference (like r value or x value),  meaning that after the lifetime  of the `xvaluexpr T&` the entity will be dropped.

 used in the relocation constructors.